aymen0b/aymen0b.github.io/index.md

 ## About me

   I am currently working as a research engineer at the Atomic and Alternative Energy Commission (CEA), Saclay-France.
 I am investigating the use of homomorphic encryption in practice.
-  Previously, I finished a PhD jointly between Telecom SudParis and the University of Pierre and Marie Curie ([UPMC](https://www.telecom-sudparis.eu/)), Paris-France, under the supervision of Prof. [Maryline Laurent](http://www-public.imtbs-tsp.eu/~lauren_m/).
+  Previously, I finished a PhD jointly between Telecom SudParis and the University of Pierre and Marie Curie ([UPMC](https://www.telecom-sudparis.eu/)), Paris-France.
 My topic was on the proposal of new authentication protocols for wireless mesh networks with the use of identity-based cryptography.
 From 2013 to the end of 2017, I worked as a security engineer at "Institut de Recherche en Technologie SystemX".
 I worked on risk analysis and security evaluation of autonomous vehicles embedded networks.

   My main research topics are: